 Surface coatings are very effective in protecting metals.
-Both members of the couple should be coated, but where this is not possible then the cathodic metal should be coated as this increases the effective anode area ratio and reduces the corrosion intensity.
+It is important that both members of the couple are coated, but where this is not possible then the cathodic metal be coated as this increases the effective anode area ratio and reduces the corrosion intensity.

-Non-metallic materials that are joined to metals should be treated with caution.
-For example, composite materials may contain carbon or graphite, which being very noble, may result in corrosion of the metal.
+It important that the non-metallic materials that are joined to metals are treated with caution.
+For example, composite materials can contain carbon or graphite, which being very noble, can result in corrosion of the metal.
 Graphite pencil markings on aluminium aircraft structures have given rise to galvanic corrosion problems in the past.
 It is important to ensure that the non-metallic material does not contain any other corrosive agents.
-In particular they should be free of the following:
+It is important that in particular they are free of the following:

 Ionic salts